Blazebit/blaze-persistence-presentation/README.md

 Download and install https://github.com/melix/deck2pdf

-Run `deck2pdf --width=1024 --height=768 target/generated-slides/jug-slides.html`
+Run `deck2pdf --width=1500 --height=1000 target/generated-slides/jug-slides.html`

+Careful, do not mouse-over the webview otherwise you will get the arrows in the resulting PDF.

 ## Blaze-Persistence Demo